A Rubyist's Walk Along the C-side (Part 9): Circular Buffer Project

 Setup

-1. Clone the peterzhu2118/ruby-c-ext-code repository.
+- Clone the

-2. Navigate to the part9 directory.
+repository. - Navigate to the

-3. Install dependencies using bundle install.
+directory. - Install dependencies using

 Ruby implementation

-There is a reference Ruby implementation in the circular_buffer_ruby.rb file.
+file.
 Read through it and make sure you understand the code.

 Test suite

-There is a test suite in the test_circular_buffer.rb file.
-It can be ran using bundle exec rake test:ruby.
+file.
+It can be ran using bundle exec rake test:ruby

 C implementations